 This has been concluded, please see the blogs to

-have a look at the excavation diary at the Castleshaw Blog ...
+See the July 2014 excavation diary at the Castleshaw Blog ...
+Plus

 .. and dont forget to Follow the blog to get updates delivered to you.

 The above gives a quick flavour of the 2014